dysfunk/hello-world/README.md

 # hello-world
 no prior experience
-29 yrs old trying programming for the first time was a help desk technician needed change!!
+29 yrs old trying programming for the first time, was a help desk technician... needed change!!